zacanger/niddesa/v2-work/README.md

 # v2 stuff

-The files in this directory are Google translations from two versions of the Thai Tipitaka.
+The files in this directory are Google translations from two versions of the Thai Tipitaka, and a retranslation from the same Chinese source.
 Sources for those have been added to the book's introduction already.
 Basically I'm repeating the v1 process, but this time basing it on v1 itself, and incorporating corrections from the auto-translated stuff from Thai.

 ## TODO